The attitude to audio taken by TV advertisers and gamers could not be more contrasting, more telling – or more damning.

 The group’s first objectives were to define the problem and the mission… and if the mission statement is a little formal, the first fruits of the group’s work were stunningly graphic.

-The ASWG set out to compare the audio content of a sample of TV programmes, feature films and games – 120 games, films, trailers and TV shows, in fact, in both stereo and 5.1 surround – and to plot them against each other.
-Charting their average loudness against dynamic range, this showed both consistency within each genre and consistent differences between them.
-It also showed TV to have the narrowest loudness range and film the greatest.
+The ASWG set out to compare the audio content of a sample of TV programmes, feature films and games – 120 games, films, trailers and TV shows, in both stereo and 5.1 surround – and to plot them against each other.
+Charting their average loudness against dynamic range, this shows both consistency within each genre and consistent differences between them.
+It also shows TV with the narrowest loudness range and film the greatest.